 Waiver.
 Supplier waives and shall cause its insurers to waive all rights against Purchaser and its Affiliates, and their directors, officers and employees, whether in contract or tort (including negligence and strict liability) for recovery of losses or damages to the extent these losses or damages are covered by the insurance required by this Agreement.
 The insurance required by this Agreement will be amended to waive any rights by the insurer to subrogate against Purchaser, its Affiliates, and their directors, officers, and employees.

 Additional Insureds.
-Supplier shall cause its insurers providing the coverage required by this Agreement, and shall require each Subcontractor to cause each of its insurers providing the coverage required by this Agreement, except for the insurers providing the Worker’s Compensation and if applicable, Professional Liability insurance, to name Purchaser, Purchaser’s Affiliates and each of their officers, directors, employees, contractors, and agents, as additional insureds to the coverages required above as their interests attach with respect to liability arising out of the Work or Supplier’s performance of its obligations pursuant to this Agreement.
+Supplier shall cause its insurers providing the coverage required by this Agreement, and shall require each Subcontractor to cause each of its insurers providing the coverage required by this Agreement, except for the insurers providing the Worker’s Compensation and if applicable, Professional Liability and Cyber Liability insurance, to name Purchaser, Purchaser’s Affiliates and each of their officers, directors, employees, and contractors, as additional insureds to the coverages required above as their interests attach with respect to liability arising out of the Work or Supplier’s performance of its obligations pursuant to this Agreement.
 The CGL, Automobile Liability, and, if applicable, the Umbrella, Professional, Cyber, Pollution, and Aircraft Liability coverage required by this Agreement will provide for claims by one insured against another such that, except for the limits of insurance, the insurance will apply separately to each insured against whom or which a claim is made or suit is brought.

 Primary Coverage.
-Supplier and each Subcontractor shall ensure that the coverage required by this Agreement is primary and non-contributory with respect to any other similar insurance or self-insurance maintained by Purchaser.
+Supplier and each Subcontractor shall ensure that the coverage required by this Agreement is primary and non-contributory where additional insured status is provided with respect to any other similar insurance or self-insurance maintained by Purchaser.

 Cancellation of Coverage.
-The coverage required by this Agreement may not be canceled, nonrenewed, or materially changed without Supplier giving thirty (30) days prior written notice to Purchaser.
+The coverage required by this Agreement may not be canceled, nonrenewed, or materially changed without Supplier giving thirty (30) days prior written notice to Purchaser, except 10 days notice in the event of nonpayment of premium.

 Certificates of Insurance.
-No later than thirty (30) days prior to site mobilization, Supplier shall provide certificates of insurance to Purchaser from Supplier’s and each Subcontractor’s insurers, certifying that Supplier’s and Subcontractor’s insurance coverage is in the form and amount required by this Agreement.
+No later than thirty (30) days prior to site mobilization, Supplier shall endeavor to provide certificates of insurance to Purchaser from Supplier’s and each Subcontractor’s insurers, certifying that Supplier’s and Subcontractor’s insurance coverage is in the form and amount required by this Agreement.
 Failure of Purchaser to demand certificate(s) of insurance or other evidence of full compliance with these insurance requirements or failure of Purchaser to identify a deficiency from evidence that is provided will not be construed as a waiver of Supplier’s obligation to maintain such insurance and will in no way relieve or limit Supplier’s obligations and liabilities under this or any other provisions of this Agreement.

 Substitute Coverage.
-If during the term of this Agreement Supplier’s or any Subcontractor’s insurance coverage is materially changed or if it terminates, then Purchaser may procure, on Supplier’s or Subcontractor’s behalf, insurance that meets the requirements of this Agreement.
+If during the term of this Agreement Supplier’s or any Subcontractor’s insurance coverage is terminated, then Purchaser may procure, on Supplier’s or Subcontractor’s behalf, insurance that meets the requirements of this Agreement.
 Any premiums or other costs or fees (including without limitation fees paid to any insurance broker or agent) incurred as a result of procuring substitute coverage may be charged to Supplier.

 Insurance No Limit to Liability.
 Unless otherwise expressly stated, the Parties agree that any requirement for insurance imposed upon Supplier or Subcontractors by this Agreement is not intended nor shall it be construed as any limit of liability of Supplier under this Agreement.